 Vegan: Use dairy-free yogurt like cashew or coconut curd for a fully vegan version.

-Low-fat: Use low-fat curd or Greek yogurt without compromising flavor.
+Low-fat: Use low-fat curd or Greek yogurt without compromising flavour.

-No onion version: For fasting days, omit onion and retain flavor with ginger, green chilli, and curry leaves.
+No onion version: For fasting days, omit onion and retain tang with ginger, green chilli, and curry leaves.

 → Fridge: Store in the fridge in an airtight container for up to 2 days.

 → Reheat: Do not reheat.
-This is a cold side dish; reheating will split the curd.
+This is a cold side dish; reheating will cause the curd to split.

-Tip: If the curd thickens in the fridge, loosen it with a splash of water or milk before serving.
+Tip: If the curd thickens in the fridge, thin it down it with a splash of water or milk before serving.

 → Adding curd while beetroot is hot – This will curdle the yogurt and ruin the texture.

-→ Overcooking beetroot – You want it soft, not mushy, and retain a bit of bite.
+→ Overcooking beetroot – You want it soft, not mushy, and to retain a bit of bite.

 → Using runny curd – This makes the dish watery.
 Use thick curd or strain it slightly.

-→ Skipping the tempering: – The flavor of coconut oil and mustard is key to making it truly Kerala-style.
+→ Skipping the tempering: – The flavour of coconut oil and mustard is key to making it truly Kerala-style.

 → Using sweetened or flavored yogurt – Always use plain, unsweetened curd.